• Luke Baker, Port Macquarie

 Corina Latimore

 Corina Latimore is a proud Birpai artist, born, raised and living on Country.
 In 2022 she was the honoured recipient of Student of the Year for Creative Design Ideation, TAFE NSW Gili Awards.
-In 2023 Corina was awarded Student of the Year in Creative Design Ideation at the Tafe NSW Excellence Awards.
 From the ocean to the mountains, nature plays a large part in Corina’s art.
 Corina’s first appearance at Luminance was in Essence of Country for NAIDOC Week 2025.

 Angela Marr